habanoz/tech-feed/_posts/2023-07-14-how-llm-genereate-output.md

 ## LLM Inferencing

-Once training is complete, an LLM can be used for generating text output which is also called inferencing.
+Once training is complete, an LLM can be used for generating text output,called as inferencing.

 Remember that our model can only predict the next word given the input.
 To obtain a complete answer, we need to append the predicted word to the input and feed it back to the model at each generation step.
 This iterative process of generating words one by one is called decoding.